capmeth/acid/docsite/docs/docsite/layout.md

 rootSection: 'root'
 ```

-No documentation will generate without `rootSection`, as a hierarchical tree is built by starting there and working down through `sections.*.sections` until each one has a "parent" reference.
-Any sections that do not have `rootSection` as their ultimate ancestor will be excluded from the docsite.
+The docsite will be empty without `rootSection`, as a hierarchical tree is built by starting there and working down through `sections.*.sections` until each one has a "parent" reference.
+Any defined sections that ultimately do not descend from `rootSection` will be excluded from the docsite.

-Parent section references are only assigned once.
-A given section cannot be assigned a parent if it already has one, so any section configured as a child of multiple sections will only ever appear as a child of one of those sections in the docsite.

 # Section Properties